HardenedBSD/gitlab-wiki/Secure-Binary-Update-Mechanism.md

 #### Option 2 - HTTP RESTful API

 The RESTful API would need to return the same information as the DNS TXT record, preferably in a machine-parseable format.
 This would cause a burden on mirrors and third-party update providers as they would need to support the same API.
 It could also cause bandwidth issues if clients check multiple times per day.
+However, it potentially solves the DoS issues in the DNS option if SSL is used.

 ### Goal 4 - Easy Maintenance